-Developments in technology means that customer service has evolved from simply in store and phone support, to customers being able to email and use social media to chat to the customer service team.
+Developments in technology means that customer service has evolved from simply in store call handling and phone support, to customers being able to email and use social media to chat to the customer service team.

 Live chat support is the latest customer support trend and here’s why:

 - 63% of customers say they were more likely to return to a website that offers live chat as opposed to one that doesn’t.

 - 73% of customer satisfaction is coming from live chat.

 - 77% of customers won’t make a purchase if there is no live chat support.

 - Statistics show that most problems can be resolved in 42 seconds with live chat.